Xqhare/neith/README.md

 ```

 Selects entry in specified column. * is valid for all columns.
-Select returns data ALWAYS in the oder it was found in the table, e.g. if you search for 'column7, column1, column3' the results will be in the order 'column1, column3, column7'.
+Select returns data ALWAYS in the order it was found in the table, e.g. if you search for 'column7, column1, column3' the results will be in the order 'column1, column3, column7'.

-#### Convinience functions:
+#### Convenience functions:

 ```
 let con = Neith::connect("test.neithdb");